site hit counter

 Step 4 - Stone Structures Forms & Map With Structure Locations

 Having divided the site into areas, the next step is to accurately map and document each area.
-The labelled wall junctions will serve as mapping datum points especially of you are doing a compass and tape measure survey.
+The labelled wall junctions will serve as mapping datum points especially if you are doing a compass and tape measure survey.
 If you are doing a GPS survey the labeled junctions will serve to know what area you are in.
 Each stone structure is documented with the forms provided below, photographed, and a hand drawn sketch made on the form (if required).

 Step 5 - Finished Map